johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 So next time you are feeling motivated, resist the urge to turn on Netflix and ponder _What if_, _"What if it's spectacular?"_, _"What if it's the start of something exciting?
 Possibly even life changing?!"_.
 And then start **immediately!** You can't bottle motivation, it is fleeting, so start now.

+{%- comment -%}
 - - -

 ## Writing GPS

-1. What is your business goal - care about what you’re writing - *I can show that I manage product and think about how to build and iterate on that product.
-Start small iterate, lean startup way.* *To put it another way this post is about, motivation, starting something, building experience in product-management*
+1. What is your business goal - care about what you’re writing - Motivating myself and other people to start something new.

 2. Reframe - put your reader into it, ask “so what” repeatedly.
 Express your reframed idea + put this say the top.
 This is where you are headed - *So what? can people learn from my product journey and apply to their own projects* *My reader is involved in product management or product development, or they have a product or project they have in some state of initial progress.
 So what?* *They know they could achieve something, they are excited about the prospect, but something is stopping them - so what* *This article will propose simple steps and small changes to make sure that it gets done.*

 3. Seek out data that backs up your main idea.
 Don’t discount your own experience -

    * Lean startups, what else?